-GILBERTSON INVESTIGATIONS is comprised of POLICE EXPERTS who provide attorneys with objective case analysis, insightful reports, informed depositions, and convincing trial testimony.
+GILBERTSON INVESTIGATIONS is comprised of Subject Matter Experts who provide attorneys with objective case analysis, insightful reports, informed depositions, and convincing trial testimony.

 D. Glenn Foster

 D. GLENN FOSTER – BIOGRAPHY

 D. Glenn Foster, the father of the Kinesic Interview Technique, is the recognized expert, practitioner, and teacher of this renowned interview and interrogation system.
 He has devoted his career to the lifelong study of deceptive behaviors of humans under stress.

 Teaming up with Frederick.
 C. Link, they originated the Kinesic Interview Technique.
 The publication of the 1980 book by the same name established the early Kinesic principles.
 Glenn continued to develop the Kinesic Interview Technique while working as a consulting investigator/interviewer for both law enforcement agencies and private organizations.

 Over the last 40 years Glenn has instructed U.S. Army Counter Intelligence agents, U.S. State Department personnel, the Royal Canadian Mounted Police, Mexican Police kidnapping units, insurance investigators, fraud investigators, bomb squad officers, arson investigators, and hundreds of local, state, and federal law enforcement officers.
 Glenn has also taught professional bodies of judges, trial attorneys, psychiatrists and psychologists, and lectured throughout Europe on the topic of behavioral analysis.